 Legalities of HIV disclosure

 Some guys wonder if they’ll get into legal trouble if they don’t share their HIV status.
-In Canada, some people have been criminally charged for not disclosing their HIV status to sexual partners, so knowing what the criminal law says about HIV non disclosure may help you make better decisions and potentially avoid legal problems, and may help you have a safer and more satisfying.
+In Canada, some people have been criminally charged for not disclosing their HIV status to sexual partners, so knowing what the criminal law says about HIV non disclosure may help you make better decisions and potentially avoid legal problems.

 If you are interested in what legal experts are saying about this issue, HALCO has a very thorough legal guide about HIV disclosure that may be helpful.
 CATIE also has some useful information about HIV disclosure.